flukejones/DIYDoom/tutorial/README.md

 }
 ```

-And also, just lets clear the Window we want to draw with black for now
+And, just let’s clear the Window we want to draw with black for now

 ``` cpp
 void DoomEngine::Render(SDL_Renderer *pRenderer)